-The state received a 74 percent rate on the American Customer Satisfaction Index (ACSI), which was a substantial increase of 10 points from the previous ACSI results.
-To increase communication surrounding the state Plans, the state moved to an earlier discussion period with the eligible entities.
-It allowed the state association to review the plan along with the network on April 23, 2024.
-To ensure that all the eligible entities had an opportunity to review and comment on the plan, we sent the Plan to them prior to our April Advisory Committee meeting.
-This also gave them an opportunity to speak amongst themselves to come up with suggestions.
+In an effort to increase communication surrounding the State Plans, the State moved to an earlier discussion period with the eligible entities.
+It allowed the State Association to review the plan along with the Network on April 29, 2025.
+To ensure that all the eligible entities had an opportunity to review and comment on the plan, all were sent the Plan prior to our April Advisory Committee meeting to give them time to thoroughly review the Plan to submit suggestions for changes, additions, or updates.
+It also gave them an opportunity to speak among themselves to come up with suggestions.

 3.5.
-Eligible Entity Overall Satisfaction:

-Provide the State's target for eligible entity Overall Satisfaction during the performance period:

-Year One

-Year Two

-Instructional Note: The state's target score will indicate improvement or maintenance of the state's Overall Satisfaction score from the most recent American Customer Survey Index (ACSI) survey of the state's eligible entities.

-(Note: Item 3.5 is associated with State Accountability Measure 8S and may pre-populate the State's annual report form)
+Eligible Entity Overall Provide the State's target f l Satisfaction: for eligible entity Overall Satisfaction n during the performance p eriod: Year One 55 Year Two recent American Custom of the state's eligible entitie ate's target score will indicate improv ner Survey Index (ACSI) survey es. ociated with State Accountabil form ) Suitu win Suit Metounubi ay measure of and m ay pre-populate ine S une s'unnuur report